Tech Support

 It takes me a long time to login to the Windows PCs.
 What can I do to fix this?

-The Knight Foundation School of Computing and Information Sciences we use roaming profiles.
+The Knight Foundation School of Computing & Information Sciences uses roaming profiles.
 Roaming profiles allow a user’s desktop and application settings to follow them no matter which workstation they login to on the domain.
 This roaming profile is downloaded to the computer when you login and uploaded back to the server when you log off.
-The reason it takes you a long time to login is because you have a lot of data in your roaming profile.
+The reason it takes you a long time to login is that you have a lot of data in your roaming profile.
+Your roaming profile lives in a hidden directory in your home directory called “.ad-profile-win10”.
+In Windows, C:Users is your Roaming Profile.
+The most common culprits for slow logins are Dropbox and virtual machines.
+When installed incorrectly, these can add numerous gigabytes worth of data to your roaming profile which translates to a substantial login time.
+The contents of this folder should not be modified while you are logged in to a Windows PC.
+You will need to SSH in to one of our Unix servers and move or delete the offending folders and or files from your roaming profile.

 How do I change my Windows password?